Yilin-Yang/covid-3d-printing-mi/flexspirator.md

-The Flexspirator is reasonably durable and will comfortably survive _ordinary_ rough handling, but extreme mishandling can snap, break, or deform the underlying plastic mask body. **Forms of mishandling that may break the plastic mask body include:**
+The Flexspirator is reasonably durable and will comfortably survive _ordinary_ rough handling, but extreme mishandling can snap, break, or deform the underlying plastic mask frame. **Forms of mishandling that may break the plastic mask body include:**

 - Stepping on a Flexspirator _with_ your body weight